Nursing Home Service

 Sexual abuse; or

-Nursing homes shall notify MOH within 72 hours once they have been made aware of these cases, with the final incident report to be submitted 30 days after the initial notification.
+Nursing homes shall notify MOH within 72 hours once they have been made aware of these cases, with the final incident report to be submitted within 30 days after the initial notification.

 Submit the final incident report to MOH_NHS_Abuse@moh.gov.sg